BenQ ZOWIE XL2586X FHD 540Hz Fast TN with DyAc 2

 BenQ have decided not to specify a pixel response time, and they’ve said in the past that’s because it can lead to comparisons with very misleading figures such as ‘0.5ms’ specified for IPS alternatives.
 The included stand offers tilt, swivel and a generous 155mm (6.10 inches) height adjustment with “industrial-grade bearings” for its height adjustment mechanism.
 The stand attaches via a quick-release mechanism and can be removed by pressing a button beneath the attachment point.
 This reveals provision for 100 x 100mm VESA mounting.
 The ports face backwards in a recessed area beneath the stand attachment point and include; AC power input (internal power converter), a 3.5mm headphone jack, 3 HDMI 2.1 ports and DP 1.4.

 Further details can be found on the manufacturer’s website.
-The monitor is expected from Q1 2024, pricing information still to come.
+The monitor is listed for ~$1000 USD.